 3. The slope of the price WMA turned negative (note red background), but the slope of OBV WMA stayed positive.
 It showed that the price pullback did not have the support of volume.
 The ‘dumb money’ was pushing their luck.
 Once the price WMA slope reverted to positive, we bought into a strong bullish move.

 Look at the black circle on the chart.
 The test of the same support level showed another pullback that did not have volume support.
-Another winning trade from our on-balance volume trading strategy.
+That is another potential win from our on-balance volume trading strategy.

 Losing Trade – Short Trade